FREE Uber Tax Info Pack

 How is Tax on Uber Income Calculated?

 As I mentioned earlier, all amounts that you receive from a passenger must be declared as income, and then all the amounts that you pass on to Uber can be claimed as an expense.
-Let’s take a look at this example of an Uber Monthly Tax Summary.
+Let’s take a look at this example of an Uber Monthly Tax Summary to show how the tax calculation works.

 Expenses = Uber Service Fees + Split Fare Fees + Tolls + City Fees + Airport Fees + Booking Fees